rfmajor/ts-autofill/README.md

 ## Description

-SuiteProjects Pro Timesheets Autofill is a simple extension which lets you autofill repetetive data into multiple fields of SuiteProjects Pro timesheets.
+SuiteProjects Pro Timesheets Autofill is a simple Chrome extension which lets you autofill repetetive data into multiple fields of SuiteProjects Pro timesheets.
 If you're lazy like me and don't want to click through multiple windows to enter the same thing over and over, this extension is for you!

 ## Installation and usage